mgunyho/PdArray/PDArray/README.md

 control the ramp duration / speed with the CV input.
 When you send a trigger to TRG IN, RAMP will output the ramp and the GATE output will output 10V during the ramp, useful for e.g. the REC input of Array.

+## Contributing
+If you have suggestions or feedback or find a bug or whatever, feel free to open an issue or a pull request in this repository!

+Building the modules follows the [standard procedure](https://vcvrack.com/manual/PluginDevelopmentTutorial.html#creating-the-template-plugin):
+`RACK_DIR=/path/to/Rack_SDK/ make install`.

 ## Licenses